nielskrijger/blog/posts/2021-02-16-use-context-and-use-reducer.md

 Often with contexts I find myself using the context values directly within that component.
 This makes sense as Context is meant to share state between components rather than passing them down.
 But it does mean hoisting state to a parent component just to prevent re-renders doesn't always make sense.

-Alternatively if you want to cram it into a single component:
+Alternatively you can cram it into a single component:

 ```jsx
 let buttonDecreaseRenders = 0;